salernolabs/rescuegroups/doc/request/Contacts/readme.md

 #### ::setContactState

-Sets contactState field with a value of type province.
+Sets contactState field with a value of type string.

-    $query->setContactState(province);
+    $query->setContactState(string);

 #### ::setContactPostalcode